AbdelrahmanRadwan/factory-production-line-simulation/README.md

 ```

+## How does it work
+- For each belt in the system, per each tick, every two opponent workers are evaluated for whom can pick the item.
+- In case that only one of them can pick the item, then the worker should go with it.
+- In case that both of them can pick the item, then the one who can create a complete product has the priority.
+- In case that none of them can pick the item, but any of them can place an item, then it makes sense that any of them place the completed item.

 ## Enhancements and issues to solve
 - Some getter functions return references, could be replaced with setters
 - Some functions receive the arguments passed by value and not constant.